ybracke/serialize-dta-ddctabs/README.md

 Additionally, in the following modifications can be performed by setting a specific flag:

 1. Replace words based on entries in a replacement lexicon.
 The replacement file must have a tab-separated structure, where every line looks like this:
-  `original-type   new-type` (See the project `oldorth-list` for an example of how to compile such a lexicon for replacement of old orthography (pre-1996) by modern orthography on a type level ("dass" instead of "daß", etc.).)
+  `original-type{tab}new-type` (See the project `oldorth-list` for an example of how to compile such a lexicon for replacement of old orthography (pre-1996) by modern orthography on a type level ("dass" instead of "daß", etc.).)